willfurnass/ssi-fellow-app-2020/script.md

 # Script

+Hi, I'm Will Furnass and I'd like to propose a SSI fellowship around improving researchers' and PIs' understanding of the value of software packaging.

 ## Who I am

+A little about me.

-Hi, I'm Will Furnass and I work in and help run the Research Software Engineering team at the University of Sheffield.
+I work in and help run the Research Software Engineering team at the University of Sheffield.

-The route to this point has not been particularly linear:
-  * I've previously provided support to the users of our high-performance computer clusters
-  * Before that I worked and studied as a researcher in civil engineering for several years, during which I developed numerical models using Python
-  * This followed a change of career: I'd previously travelled round Europe providing IT support to the film and TV industry
-  * That was something I embarked on a couple of years after finishing my Computer Science undegrad degree.

----

-## What I do

 I mainly work on paid-for research software and infrastructure projects with groups across the University including central IT and support other team members in doing this.
-Projects are varied: they range from helping with software development, packaging and testing to developing services and infrastructure.
+Projects are really varied:
+ - with some I develop software for researchers,
+ - with others I help researchers develop software.
+ - Some involve building sustainable ecosystems around existing software (packaging, testing, docs).
+ - Others involve taking sustainable software and building services from it e.g. web services or HPC workflows.

-My team also runs a free Code Clinic (surgery), through which we've learned quite a bit about the common computing challenges/questions that researchers encounter.
+To complement this project work my team also runs a free Code Clinic (surgery), through which we've learned quite a bit about the common computing challenges/questions that researchers encounter.

 We also develop and deliver training.
 For example:

   * I'm a certified Carpentries instructor and have also
   * developed and delivered my own high-performance Python workshop

-During the last 3-4 years the team has established relationships with various regional, national and international bodies, which is useful for establishing collaborations and promoting activities:
+Another key part of what we do is engaging with various regional, national and international bodies, which is useful for sharing ideas, establishing collaborations and promoting activities:

   * we have two RSE Society committee members,
-  * I attend RSE Leaders and N8 meetings,
-  * me and others in the team have been involved with organising the UK RSE conference and
+  * we've been involved with organising several UK RSE conferences (I was talks chair in 2018)
+  * I'm part of the RSE Leaders Network, which discusses strategies for teaching and training, amongst other things.
+  * Regionally, I'm involved with the N8 Centre for Computationally Intensive Research, which organises and promotes training around best practices
-  * several other team members are or have been SSI fellows
+  * and finally I'd be a fool not to mention that several other team members are or have been SSI fellows

 ---

+## Previously

+The route to becoming a research software engineer has not been particularly linear!

+I previously provided support to the users of our high-performance computer clusters.
+A big part of this was listening to researchers, finding solutions/suggestions that would address their needs and communicating those ideas in a meaningful way

+  * Before that I worked and studied as a researcher in civil engineering for several years, during which I developed numerical models using Python.
+This made me aware of the needs of researchers and the research lifecycle.
+  * This followed a change of career: I'd previously travelled round Europe providing IT support to the film and TV industry.
+Funnily enough, this was similar in several ways to my Research Computing support work!
+  * That was something I embarked on a couple of years after finishing my Computer Science undegrad degree.

+---

 Now, on to my plans for the fellowship.

-Take a typical researcher.
-Thanks to the Carpentries and other initiatives they now know the basics of version control and testing.
+So, take Robin, a typical researcher.
+Thanks to the Carpentries and other initiatives they now know the basics of version control and testing, and they use both when working with Jupyter Notebooks and smaller scripts.
 But

-  * How can they structure the software they develop to
+  * How can they structure the software they develop as it evolves to
     * make parts reusable and
     * make version control and testing easier?